Y-DNA STR Results

 Five kits share an identical Y-37 DNA profile.
 These men descend from Thomas Elijah Deaton via two of his sons, James Elijah Deaton and William Deaton.
 Y-DNA triangulation infers that the direct male ancestors of each of these men, up to and including Thomas Elijah Deaton, would have shared the same Y-37 DNA profile.

-Three Kits have identical results at 67 markers.
+As mentioned, three Kits have identical results at 67 markers.
 Of these three men, two are uncle/nephew and the third is a 5th cousin 2X removed from the nephew.
 They share a common ancestor in Eldridge Deyton who was born in 1775.
 Based on this identical result, it can be inferred that each ancestor for both lines (up to and including Eldridge Deyton) had the exact 67-marker DNA profile.

 Y-SNP and Big Y Results